moveit/moveit2_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 Moving into collision
 +++++++++++++++++++++

+For this section, hide the planned path and the goal state:

+#.
+Un-check the **Show Robot Visual** checkbox in the **Planned Path** tree menu

+#.
+Un-check the **Query Goal State** checkbox in the **Planning Request** tree menu.

-Note what happens when you try to move one of the arms into collision with the other.
-The two links that are in collision will turn red.
+Now, only the Start State (the green colored arm) should be visible.
+Try to move the arm into a configuration where two of its links are in collision with each other.
+(If you find this difficult, make sure the "Use Collision-Aware IK" checkbox under the Planning tab of the MotionPlanning plugin is un-checked.)
+Once you do this, the links that are in collision will turn red.

 .. image:: rviz_plugin_collision.png
    :width: 700px

-The "Use Collision-Aware IK" checkbox found within the MotionPlanning plugin under the Planning tab allows you to toggle the behavior of the IK solver.
-When the checkbox is ticked, the solver will keep attempting to find a collision-free solution for the desired end-effector pose.
+Now, check the "Use Collision-Aware IK" checkbox, and try again to move two of the links into collision with each other.
+When the checkbox is ticked, the IK solver will keep attempting to find a collision-free solution for the desired end-effector pose.
 When it is not checked, the solver will allow collisions to happen in the solution.
 The links in collision will always still be visualized in red, regardless of the state of the checkbox.

 .. image:: rviz_plugin_collision_aware_ik_checkbox.png
    :width: 700px